NRC policy for research involving human participants

 3.0 NRC Research Ethics Board

-The NRC-REB is a body appointed by the NRC Secretary General and established pursuant to this policy to:
+The NRC-REB is a body appointed by the NRC's Secretary General and established pursuant to this policy to:

-- review and determine whether to give ethics approval to proposed or ongoing research involving human participants brought to it by NRC through the Secretary General;
+- review and determine whether to give ethics approval to proposed or ongoing research involving human participants brought to it by the NRC through the Senior Ethics Officer;

 - provide leadership and a resource for education and guidance to NRC's employees and others who use NRC facilities or funds in the application of ethical principles to the conduct of research involving human participants;

-- help NRC to ensure compliance with appropriate human research ethics policies and procedures;
+- help the NRC to ensure compliance with appropriate human research ethics policies and procedures;

-- and help NRC to ensure high ethical standards in all aspects of its research, programs and services through advice on issues brought to it by the Secretary General.
+- and help the NRC to ensure high ethical standards in all aspects of its research, programs and services through advice on issues brought to it by the Senior Ethics Officer.

-The NRC Research Ethics Board reports to the NRC President and Senior Executive Committee through the Secretary General of NRC.
-The NRC Secretary General has responsibility for recommending appropriate amendments to this policy, for providing appropriate support to the NRC-REB, and for ensuring that the policy is communicated within NRC.
+The NRC-REB reports to the NRC's President and Senior Executive Committee through the Secretary General on the advice of the Senior Ethics Officer.
+The NRC's Senior Ethics Officer has responsibility for recommending appropriate amendments to this policy, for providing appropriate support to the NRC-REB, and for ensuring that the policy is communicated within the NRC.
 All NRC employees have a responsibility to adhere to this policy as appropriate in their work.